McChord Air Force Base in McChord AFB in Pierce County, Washington — The American West (Northwest)

 Topics and series.
 This historical marker is listed in these topic lists: Air & Space • War, World II.
 In addition, it is included in the Former U.S. Presidents: #34 Dwight D. Eisenhower series list.
 A significant historical year for this entry is 1941.

 Location.
 47° 7.896′ N, 122° 28.944′ W. Marker is in McChord AFB, Washington, in Pierce County.
 It is in McChord Air Force Base.
-Marker is on Colonel Joe Jackson Boulevard east of 6th Street SW, on the right when traveling north.
+It is on Colonel Joe Jackson Boulevard east of 6th Street SW, on the right when traveling north.
 Located in the McChord Air Museum's aircraft park.
 Touch for map.
 Marker is in this post office area: McChord AFB WA 98438, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Douglas B-23 Dragon (a few steps from this marker); Fairchild C-82A Packet (within shouting distance of this marker); Lockheed T-33A Shooting Star (within shouting distance of this marker); Beechcraft UC-45J Expeditor (within shouting distance of this marker); Douglas B-18A Bolo (within shouting distance of this marker); North American F-86D Sabre (within shouting distance of this marker); Convair F-102A Delta Dagger (within shouting distance of this marker); Fairchild Republic A-10A Thunderbolt II (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Douglas B-23 Dragon (a few steps from this marker); Fairchild C-82A Packet (within shouting distance of this marker); Lockheed T-33A Shooting Star (within shouting distance of this marker); Beechcraft UC-45J Expeditor (within shouting distance of this marker); Douglas B-18A Bolo (within shouting distance of this marker); North American F-86D Sabre (within shouting distance of this marker); Convair F-102A Delta Dagger (within shouting distance of this marker); Fairchild Republic A-10A Thunderbolt II (within shouting distance of this marker).
 Touch for a list and map of all markers in McChord AFB.

 Also see . . .